JaqiKal/ScrollStack/README.md

 ### Database Schema

-For ScrollStack, we've adopted PostgreSQL for its advanced capabilities and flexibility in handling our dataset.
+For ScrollStack, PostgreSQL is adopted for its advanced capabilities and flexibility in handling datasets.
 This relational database supports essential features for our digital bookshelf, including book CRUD operations.
 The structure features entities like Book and User, with a one-to-many relationship from User to Books indicating ownership.
 Data integrity is enforced through constraints, such as foreign keys and NOT NULL, ensuring reliability and well-organized data that underpins ScrollStack's seamless functionality.

 *<span style="color: blue;">[Back to Content](#table-of-contents)</span>*

 ### Data Flow and Architecture

 ScrollStack leverages the MVC (Model-View-Controller) architecture to optimize the flow of data between the user interface and the database, ensuring a dynamic and responsive experience.
-Here's how it works:
+The process works as follows:

-When a user performs an action, such as adding a book, the request is handled by the Controller.
-It then interfaces with the Model to perform database operations.
-Upon successful database update, the Model signals the Controller, which instructs the View to update the display accordingly—showing the latest book list without needing a page reload.
+- When a user performs an action, such as adding a book, the request is handled by the Controller.
+- The Controller then interfaces with the Model to perform database operations.
+- Upon successful database update, the Model signals the Controller, which instructs the View to update the display accordingly—showing the latest book list without needing a page reload.

 This setup is made efficient through the use of AJAX<sup>1)</sup>, enabling asynchronous data updates that enhance user interaction.
 Middleware plays a critical role in routing requests, authentication, and overall data management.
 The MVC framework, together with AJAX and middleware<sup>2)</sup>, allows ScrollStack to provide quick and seamless updates to the user interface, facilitating a better user experience and streamlined maintenance.